nuejs/nue/packages/nuejs.org/docs/hello-world.md

 </head>
 ```

-Again, the hot-reloading would detecth the changed title and update the window title accordingly.
+Again, the hot-reloading would detect the changed title and update the window title accordingly.

 ### Complete the page

 Next we style the page with Nue's [CSS best practices](css-best-practices.html) while enjoying the power of hot-reloading.
 You can watch the page evolve on the browser from start to finish.

 [image]